dwyl/phoenix-todo-list-tutorial/README.md

 [TodoMVC](https://github.com/dwyl/javascript-todo-list-tutorial#todomvc)
 CSS to simplify our UI.
 This has several advantages
-the biggest being _minimising_ how much CSS we have to write!
+the biggest being _minimizing_ how much CSS we have to write!
 It also means we have a guide to which _features_ need to be implemented to achieve full functionality.